AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-teasers-strategy.md

  </tbody>
 </table>

-These values are used to determined the teaser(s) that the visitor will see, depending on the **Strategy** applied to the teaser paragraph:
+These values are used to determine the teasers that the visitor will see, depending on the **Strategy** applied to the teaser paragraph:

 <table>
  <tbody>